E-Type (musician)

-Bo Martin Erik Erikson (born 27 August 1965), better known by his stage name E-Type, is a Swedish Eurodance musician, songwriter and record producer.
+Bo Martin Erik Erikson (born 27 August 1965), better known by his stage name E-Type, is a Swedish Eurodance musician, songwriter, record producer and former heavy metal drummer.
 His professional name is based on the Jaguar E-Type sports car.

 Biography

 Early years

 Erikson was born in Uppsala.
 His father is Bo ("Bosse") G. Erikson (b.
-1933), known as the host of the science TV-show Vetenskapens Värld (World of Science) on SVT.
+1933), known as the host of the science TV-show Vetenskapens värld (World of Science) on SVT.
 His mother's name was Elisabeth and he has one sibling, a sister Erika.
 His mother died of cancer in 1987.

 In his teens, E-Type and his family moved to Bromma, a borough in the western part of Stockholm, and he is currently living in the heart of Stockholm.
 He started his musical career in the 1980s as a drummer in the speed metal bands Maninnya Blade and Hexenhaus.
 In 1991, he met up with Stakka Bo with two singles as a result of the partnership: "We Got the Atmosphere" in 1991 and "Numania 1" in 1992.
 This earned E-Type a job as a VJ on ZTV.
 His first solo single, "I'm Falling" was released in mid-1993, but did poorly commercially.